If you can’t remove something from a document in Pages on Mac

 Click the object, then press Delete on your keyboard.

-If you still can’t delete it, try the following:
+If the object is still on the page, try the following:

 If a small x appears at the corners or ends of the object when you click it, it’s locked.
 Choose Arrange > Unlock (from the Arrange menu at the top of your screen), then press Delete on your keyboard.